pedrocu/pedrocu.github.io/docs/progress_pics.md

 # Week 5
 ## First selection tab
 This was alot more work than I had expected, but worth the late nights.
 I expect the other tabs will go much faster now that the first template is done.
 I have put underlying data into the table using temporary tricks.
-The next step is to develop a solid data model fit for this purpose, likely save to Json and manipulate in Python dics.
+The next step is to develop a solid data model fit for this purpose, likely save to Json and manipulate in Python dictionary.

 ![Week-5](https://pedrocu.github.io/pics/Week5-image-1.JPG "Populated Sectors Tab")